sinayassari/ai-ml-dl-intro/README.md

 ## 🎯 Purpose

-This is a personal, work-in-progress project for learning AI/ML/DL concepts from the ground up — starting with tensor mechanics in PyTorch before moving on to models, training loops, and more advanced deep learning topics.
+This is a personal, work-in-progress project for learning AI/ML/DL concepts from the ground up — starting with tensor mechanics in PyTorch, then progressing through a complete model training-and-evaluation workflow, before moving on to more advanced deep learning topics (CNNs, custom datasets, and beyond).

 ## 📄 License